 – Security can never and should never preempt safety.
-People are the uttermost important asset in you organization.
+People are the utmost important asset in you organization.

-– Info.
-Sec people are not the ultimate decision-makers; it suits them accurately to be described as reflectors who can represent their recommendations to the senior management regarding security initiatives.
+– Security professionals are not the ultimate decision-makers; it suits them accurately to be described as reflectors who can represent their recommendations to the senior management regarding security initiatives.

--Security people should always be prudent, takes initiatives and see what other people can’t see.
+-Security people should always be prudent, take initiatives and see what other people can’t see.

 -Security is all about maintaining the CIA triad, threats/risks against this triad should be assessed all the way down the security journey.

--Security is a PROGRAM which being broken into PROJECTS.
-You can not treat security as merely project.
+-Security is a PROGRAM which is being broken into PROJECTS.
+You can not treat security as merely a project.

 – Your internal staff is the deadliest threat to your security, be aware of them.